kyleboas/tacticsjournal.com/_posts/2023-2-27-Leandro-Trossard-Jesus-Reincarnated-for-Arsenal.md

 ![_config.yml]({{ site.baseurl }}/images/739F65CC-C6A4-4D76-B6A2-EEECB24D9CF7.jpeg)

 Trossard is a highly versatile forward who is proficient playing in multiple positions, can help in tight spaces since he is incredibly press resistant, is a great striker of the ball, and can handle being isolated 1v1 defenders on the wing.
-Arsenal can be even more unpredictable and difficult to defend against with someone like him in the lineup.
+Will he replace Gabriel Jesus?
+No, but Arsenal can be even more unpredictable and difficult to defend against with someone like him in the lineup.

 I would even argue that when Gabriel Jesus comes back from injury, Jesus should move into the left center-midfield role that Granit Xhaka currently plays.
 Xhaka hasn't looked as convincing in the left half-space as Trossard.